LauraMarott/SocialGraphs/BasicStats.md

 * Budget and Ratings
 * Ratings

+This analysis strives to also understand patterns in the industry based on the above factors.
+Therefore, the purpose of this is to give YOU a better insight in what is going on in the movie industry.

 ### Genres

 Each movie can be assigned several genres by IMDb.
 This means that one movie can appear in more bars in the plot below: